JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 Kotlin Multiplatform technology simplifies the development of cross-platform projects.
 Kotlin Multiplatform applications can work on a variety of platforms like iOS, Android, macOS, Windows, Linux, web, and others.

-One of the major Kotlin Multiplatform use cases is sharing code between mobile platforms.
-You can share application logic between iOS and Android apps and write platform-specific code only when you need to implement a native UI or work with platform APIs.
+In this tutorial, you will share application logic between Android, iOS, and web, while writing platform-specific code only when you need to implement a native UI or work with platform APIs.

 ## Create a project